samedling/MCSAS/README.md

 * If the fit steps are each taking less than 10 seconds, there would probaly be very little additional time taken by increasing pixels by 40% or halving the grid compression or z_scaling.
 * Be careful when letting the background vary.
 If the background gets set too high by the computer, it cannot normalize properly and all bets are off.
 * Checking the radial symmetry box decreases the time taken by 30-50% (30% for Fortran, 40% for OpenCL, 50% for pure Python).
+* Opening multiple copies of the same window is not recommended.
+If you do, it will use the values in the one you opened most recently but it will constantly reopen uneditable old ones.
+Or sometimes it will produce an error until you close them and reopen one.
+Either way you'll get confused, so avoid opening more than one of each window.

 ## Adding Models ##